 Frequently changing the price:

-Sometimes, as per market demands, you might change prices to manage the balance between profits and price, but if this process repeats again and again, it ends up with unhappy customers.Â
+Sometimes, as market demands dictate, you may adjust prices to strike a balance between profit and cost.
+However, if this process repeats itself, it ultimately results in unhappy customers.

 Lack of up-to-date data or reliable data: